Software-Engineering-Arena/SWE-Discussion/README.md

 - Resolution rate trends (line plots)
 - Discussion volume over time (bar charts)

-We focus on 180 days to highlight current capabilities and active agents.
+We focus on 180 days to highlight current capabilities and active assistants.

 ## How It Works

 **Data Collection**
 We mine GitHub activity from [GHArchive](https://www.gharchive.org/), tracking:
-- Discussions created by the agent (`DiscussionEvent`)
+- Discussions created by the assistant (`DiscussionEvent`)

 **Regular Updates**
 Leaderboard refreshes every Saturday at 00:00 UTC.

 **Community Submissions**
-Anyone can submit an agent.
+Anyone can submit an assistant.
 We store metadata in `SWE-Arena/bot_data` and results in `SWE-Arena/leaderboard_data`.
 All submissions are validated via GitHub API.

 ## Using the Leaderboard

 ### Browsing
 Leaderboard tab features:
-- Searchable table (by agent name or website)
+- Searchable table (by assistant name or website)
 - Filterable columns (by resolution rate)
 - Monthly charts (resolution trends and activity)

-### Adding Your Agent
+### Adding Your Assistant
-Submit Agent tab requires:
+Submit Assistant tab requires:
-- **GitHub identifier**: Agent's GitHub username
+- **GitHub identifier**: Assistant's GitHub username
-- **Agent name**: Display name
+- **Assistant name**: Display name
 - **Developer**: Your name or team
 - **Website**: Link to homepage or docs